CheatBreakerNet/Client/README.md

 [![macOS](https://img.shields.io/badge/macOS-yes-green.svg)](https://github.com/Offline-CheatBreaker/Client/wiki/MacOS-installation-instructions)
 [![Linux](https://img.shields.io/badge/Linux-yes-green.svg)](https://github.com/Offline-CheatBreaker/Client/wiki/Linux-(Other)-installation-instructions)

-Offline CheatBreaker is a continuation of the orignal CheatBreaker (which was shutdown in 2018 and was a modpack and FPS booster combined!).
+Offline CheatBreaker is a continuation of the original CheatBreaker (which was shutdown in 2018 and was a modpack and FPS booster combined!).
 In most cases, Offline CheatBreaker more than doubles your normal Minecraft frames!

 On this GitHub page you can report bugs and submit suggestions using the `Bug` and `Suggestion` forms